-Upon arrival at Frei Base airfield on King George Island, a bus will bring travelers to the Zodiacs for ship embarkation (note: travelers may be required to walk approximately 1 mile to the vessel mooring (20-30 minutes).
+Upon arrival at Frei Base airfield on King George Island, a bus will bring travelers to the Zodiacs for ship embarkation (note: travelers may be required to walk approximately 1 mile, 20-30 minutes; if you think that you will not be able to walk this distance, then please inform your Adventure Specialist).
 Checked luggage will be transferred to the vessel by staff.
-If you think that you will not be able to walk this distance, then please inform your Adventure Specialist.

 The maximum weight allowed on the flights to and from Antarctica is 20 kg (44 lb.) per passenger, including hand luggage.
 For the main Antarctica air cruise, excess luggage will be kept in custody in Punta Arenas and will be handed over to travelers upon their return from Antarctica.
 The baggage weight limit is a technical requirement imposed by the flight operation.
 Unfortunately, it is not possible to purchase extra allowance.
 Note that at certain points during the expedition you will be required to handle your own luggage.

-Seats are not assigned on the charter flights between Chile and Antarctica, however preferred seating may be pre-booked for an extra level of comfort ($495 in 2021-22 & 2022-23).
+Seats are not assigned on the charter flights between Chile and Antarctica, however preferred seating may be pre-booked for an extra level of comfort ($495 in 2022-23).
 This option offers a guaranteed aisle or window seat at the front of the aircraft (limited to rows 2-5), and a guaranteed empty middle seat.
 It also offers priority boarding in Punta Arenas and an amenities kit.
 This option is not available for the 2023-24 or 2024-25 seasons.

 Snowshoeing is also available on all departures at $85 per person per excursion and can be booked and paid for on board the ship.
 All snowshoeing excursions are a maximum of 12 participants (minimum age 12).